New ALICE report details the financial struggle of Louisiana families

 CADDO PARISH, La.
 (KTAL/KMSS) – An extensive research study examines who is living paycheck to paycheck in Louisiana and why.

-The United Way releases their latest “ALICE” report which describes the financial situations of working families.
+The United Way released its latest “ALICE” report, which describes the financial situations of working families.

-The new ALICE report shows in 2018, 51% of people in Louisiana struggle financially.
-18% meet the federal poverty level while 33% meet the ALICE criteria.
-All of which has been exacerbated by the pandemic.
+The new ALICE report shows that in 2018, 51% of people in Louisiana struggled financially.
+18% met the federal poverty level, while 33% met the ALICE criteria.
+All of which have been exacerbated by the pandemic.

 “Alice is just one emergency away from spiraling away into a financial crisis.
 For many, COVID-19 became that one universal emergency,” Berthelot said.

 The ALICE report is heavily-detailed, 183 pages worth, and broken down by parish.
-In Caddo Parish 58% qualifies as ALICE.
+In Caddo Parish, 58% qualify as ALICE.
 Bossier is 43%.

 The top three categories who fall under ALICE include seniors, black families, and households led by a single female with children.

-“So in 2018 when the national economy was often described as strong, the reality was that over 890-thousand Louisiana, over half of households in the state struggled to support themselves,” said Dr. Ashley Anglin, United for Alice National Team.
+“So in 2018 when the national economy was often described as strong, the reality was that over 890,000 in Louisiana, over half of households in the state, struggled to support themselves,” said Dr. Ashley Anglin, United for Alice National Team.

-The ALICE report also has a new part of the report called the “Benefits of Moving Toward Equity in Louisiana.”
-It said if every household was brought to the ALICE level and above the economic benefit for the state would be $55.3 billion.
+The ALICE report also has a new section called the “Benefits of Moving Toward Equity in Louisiana.”
+It said if every household was brought to the ALICE level and above, the economic benefit for the state would be $55.3 billion.

 Others parishes in Northwest Louisiana are listed as :